Degree type(s): Bachelor's

 The exercise science program is offered as a Bachelor of Science degree at the University of Mary’s main campus in Bismarck, North Dakota.
 The exercise science degree can be completed in 2.6 years, 3 years, or 4 years.
 A curriculum map is available for each.
 Students may also elect to study in Rome for a semester.

-Exercise Science Program Highlights
+Exercise Science Degree Program Highlights

 The exercise science program at the University of Mary promotes the values of a healthy and holistic lifestyle, empowering students to learn through experiences, interactions, and application of knowledge and skills: